Visiting The Christie

 If you have none of the symptoms noted above then it is really important that you continue to attend all of your appointments, unless told otherwise by your clinical team.
 This also includes people who are currently shielding.

 Anyone accompanying you is asked to drop you at the Wilmslow Road door and wait off site until you have completed your treatment or appointment.
-If you require a carer or chaperone because of communication difficulties such as dementia, disease or disability, you must agree this in advance with a member of your clinical team.
+If you require a carer or chaperone because of communication difficulties such as dementia, disease or disability or for any physical reasons, you must agree this in advance with a member of your clinical team.

 Telephone and video appointments